2ndkauboy/fig-standards/accepted/PSR-2-coding-style-guide.md

 ### 4.6.
 Method and Function Calls

-When making a method or function call, there MUST NOT be a space between the method or function name and the opening parenthesis, there MUST NOT be a space after the opening parenthesis, and there MUST NOT be a space before the closing parenthesis.
+When making a method or function call, there MUST NOT be a space between the method or function name and the opening parenthesis, there MUST be a space after the opening parenthesis, and there MUST be a space before the closing parenthesis.
 In the argument list, there MUST NOT be a space before each comma, and there MUST be one space after each comma.